Policy for application to endorsable subspecialties in General Adult Psychiatry training

 Where trainees have, after discussion with the TPD requested an endorsable post, in general this will be possible & will be done as part of the standard allocation process.

 Limited posts are available in some subspecialties attracting an endorsement.
-In the case of over-subscription, posts will be allocated according the following fair and transparent process:
+In the case of over-subscription, posts will be allocated according the following process: